 Icelanders speak two languages very well and that’s Icelandic (obviously) and English but some may speak other languages if they’ve learnt it at school/uni etc.

-Iceland are 1 hour behind the UK.
+Iceland are the same time as the UK.

 In Iceland they drive on the right hand side of the road with the driver being on the left hand side of the car.
 You can hire your rental car from plenty of rental places across the country, we used Blue Car Rental which were very good.
 There are also plenty of taxis and bus services around Reykjavik and also some further out into Iceland.
 Also you are only allowed to drive in Iceland if you are over the age of 25.

 It is always rumoured that Iceland people only eat fish including fermented puffin and whale.
 NOT TRUE – they cater for a multitude of different cuisines.
 Whilst the weird dishes may be considered a delicacy, most Icelanders don’t actually eat them!